 GeneCards Summary for VDR Gene

 VDR (Vitamin D Receptor) is a Protein Coding gene.
-Diseases associated with VDR include Vitamin D-Dependent Rickets, Type 2A and Rickets.
-Among its related pathways are Development_Hedgehog and PTH signaling pathways in bone and cartilage development and Tuberculosis.
+Diseases associated with VDR include Vitamin D-Dependent Rickets, Type 2A and Osteoporosis.
+Among its related pathways are Gene Expression and Development_Hedgehog and PTH signaling pathways in bone and cartilage development.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and steroid hormone receptor activity.
 An important paralog of this gene is NR1I2.

 UniProtKB/Swiss-Prot Summary for VDR Gene